EmergingMarketWatch

 Romania

-NBR to pause rate cuts until 2025 due to wide fiscal gap, higher uncertainties
+NBR to pause rate cuts in Q1 2025 on wide fiscal gap, unexpected food inflation

 • Current policy rate: 6.50%